Andrew McCutchen Player Props: Pirates vs. Dodgers

 Andrew McCutchen At The Plate

-- McCutchen has 70 hits this season and a team-best OBP of .390.
+- McCutchen leads Pittsburgh in OBP (.383) this season, fueled by 70 hits.

-- Among qualified hitters in MLB action, his batting average ranks 38th, his on-base percentage ranks ninth, and he is 72nd in the league in slugging.
+- Among qualifying hitters, he ranks 52nd in batting average, while his on-base percentage ranks 11th and he is 75th in slugging.

-- McCutchen has had an RBI in 19 games this year (26.4%), including seven multi-RBI outings (9.7%).
-He has also driven in three or more of his team's runs in two contests.
+- McCutchen has picked up an RBI in 26.0% of his games this season, with two or more RBI in 9.6% of his games.
+He has also plated three or more runs in two contests.

-- In 30 of 72 games this year, he has scored, and eight of those games included multiple runs.
+- In 41.1% of his games this season, he has scored at least once.
+And he's had eight games with multiple runs (11.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.